New survey discovers why most people don’t recycle

-KSNF/KODE — More than three quarters of the world’s population think recycling is important, but key barriers must be overcome to encourage them to act, according to a new study.
+KSNF/KODE — More than three quarters of the world’s population think recycling is important.
+However, key barriers must be overcome to encourage them to act, according to a new study.

 A joint survey by the World Economic Forum, SAP and Qualtrics questioned people in different parts of the world about their attitudes toward climate change and sustainability.
 The survey found that many see recycling as confusing and overwhelming, with some participants uncertain about what can be recycled or how to recycle it.